luciusmagn/lambdas-and-logos/book.typ

 The form `(defun)`#footnote[
     We will clarify what that is in a moment!
-] has the folloding arguments:
+] has the following arguments:
 - the name of the function -> `hello`
 - a list of arguments -> `(name)`
 - the body of the function, which can be N elements, in this case just a single call of the `(format)`